Search the full range of products and services available here at Glaston with our handy search bar.

 3) The third avenue is to investigate how the compressors are controlled.
 For a modest investment a controller can be installed to optimize the compressed air generation to provide compressed air at the lowest possible costs.
 Controllers are now very advanced whether is be a Glaston developed AirStar controller or a HPC/Kaeser advanced Sigma Control Air Manager.
 In both cases remote telemetry is available allowing off site optimisation as well as easy reporting for measurement of compressor efficiencies.
 A further spinoff of improved control is reduced maintenance costs, afterall, if the compressors are running less then they will need servicing less often.

-If you would like to talk to the experts about any of the above please contact Glaston Compressor Servces.
+If you would like to talk to the experts about air compressors, nitrogen generators or vacuum blowers, contact Glaston Compressor Servces.